-Search Engine Optimization is much like planting a seed and then watering it, making sure the soil is great quality and keeping up with constant attention.
-In terms of website, SEO is the organic optimization of a website through on-site and off-site tactics.
+Search Engine Optimization is much like planting a seed and then watering it, making sure the soil is of great quality, and keeping up with constant attention.
+In terms of the website, SEO is the organic optimization of a website through on-site and off-site tactics.
 Aside from directory listings and other one-time fees, SEO investments are generally spent directly on the SEO firm handling the campaign which will spend a lot of time generating content for your niche.
 From blog posts and press releases to the manner in which the content on the website is structured, SEO is fundamental to site growth and is also utilized in the efforts of SEM.

 So which is right for you?

 Now that you’ve got the idea, you may still be wondering whether SEO or SEM is best for your current needs.
-We are going to break down a few situations for you and go over why one may be better then the other for you.
+We are going to break down a few situations for you and go over why one may be better than the other for you.

 Scenario 1.
 New Website

 You’ve just launched a new website and most likely you aren’t even coming up on the search results.
-Of course you need to first assess your new site and make certain that it has been built with plenty of valuable content and this content has been crafter carefully taking into account search engine signal factors.
+Of course, you need to first assess your new site and make certain that it has been built with plenty of valuable content and this content has been crafter carefully taking into account search engine signal factors.
 If not, start with SEO.
-If so, or once the you’ve finished with the SEO portion, you’re ready for SEM.
+If so, or once you’ve finished with the SEO portion, you’re ready for SEM.
 Spending the extra money on advertising will help boost your new site on the rankings.
 We also suggest generating and releasing a press release through a company such as PRweb.
 Depending on your industry and the competition you may need to continue a strong SEM campaign for as short as a few weeks or indefinitely.

 Scenario 2.
 The ‘Over Spender’